GreenFlag31/modal-library/README.md

 # SSR (Server Side Rendering)

 This library supports Server Side Rendering (SSR).
-The modal will not instantiate during server-side execution.
+The modal will not instantiate during server-side execution, as it requires access to the DOM API.

 # DX Friendly